-Worship is about the heart, it’s personal and of course, there is no one way to correctly worship.
-There are some ingredients in scripture, but they range from dancing to lifting hands, to praise to quiet reverence.
-Other aspects we find include taking off shoes, gathering with others, and making music.
-Jesus tells us to worship in spirit and in truth.
+Worship is about the heart, it’s personal, and, of course, there is no one way to worship correctly.
+Some ingredients are found in scripture, but they range from dancing to lifting hands to praise to quiet reverence.
+Other aspects include taking off shoes, gathering with others, and making music.
+Jesus tells us to worship in spirit and truth.

-When the congregation is alive – clapping, raising hands, engaging – visibly, it adds life to the gathering.
+When the congregation is visibly alive—clapping, raising hands, engaging—it adds life to the gathering.

 An alive congregation attracts people and gives a sense of hope.

-As is often the case, this suppression of worship gatherings due to an unfortunate pandemic has actually given the church a chance to grow and flourish.
-We may come out on the other side with a church that is more thankful for the opportunity to gather in worship.
-There will be more passionate, active and alive worship with the people who are committed to gathering in person.
+As is often the case, this suppression of worship gatherings (like we experienced four and five years ago due to a pandemic) actually gives the church a chance to grow and flourish.
+We come out on the other side with a church that is more thankful for the opportunity to gather in worship.
+There is more passionate, active, and alive worship with people committed to gathering in person.

 Teach your people.
 Model worship.